 Participants of the survey were asked why they think people share or repost online hoaxes and were asked to rank a range of potential motivations.
-Receiving attention from others (views/likes/comments) was most commonly ranked by teens as one of the top three reasons (62% of all teens), and 'because they don't realise it's fake' was also ranked as one of the three main reasons by 60% of all teens.
-These motivations are clearly linked to the fact that only a minority see hoaxes as very clearly fake and low numbers of teens or parents believe that onward sharing is harmful.
-In fact (as considered above), many seem to believe there is a protective value in sharing (37% of teens ranked 'to protect others' in their top three reasons).
+Getting attention from others (views/likes/comments) was most commonly ranked by teens as one of the three top reasons (62% of all teens), and 'because they don't realize it's fake' was also ranked as one of the top three reasons by 60% of all teens.
+These motivations clearly link to the fact that only a minority see hoaxes as very clearly fake and low numbers of teens or parents believe that onward sharing is harmful.
+In fact (as considered above) many seem to consider there is a protective value in sharing (37% of teens ranked 'to protect others' in their top three reasons).
 This again suggests the need for greater information and guidance about how hoaxes are designed to cause harm and the impact that onward sharing has on others, across teen, parent and teacher audiences.
-It would be helpful to increase the capability of all audiences to assess the validity of content of this kind with as critical and sceptical an outlook as possible.
+It would be helpful to increase the capability of all audiences to assess the validity of content of this kind with as critical and skeptical an outlook as possible.